alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - Does the repetition preserve recognition as distinct from resonance?
 - Does the repetition preserve citation as distinct from general influence?
 - Does the repetition preserve the source-line as distinct from field-language?
+- Does the repetition preserve the source event as distinct from echo?
+- Does the repetition preserve visible line as distinct from public mood?
 - Does the repetition recognize source as a citation event tied to a real date, author, and source-line?

-If the repetition collapses these distinctions, it does not function as source repetition.
+If the repetition confuses these distinctions, it does not function as source repetition.

 It may be evidence of detachment, misunderstanding, imitation, derivative-risk, or Collective / ALL Invocation.